 Thus, great scalability, out-of-the-box fault-tolerance, and auto-rebalancing make Clustrics a very good option for workloads with high concurrency.
 Still, it is probably not the best choice for single-thread or low concurrency workloads.

 MemSQL vs. PostgreSQL

-In his blog post, Manuel van Rijn, front-end and back-end developer, describes a performance test he performed to find the best database for a Ruby-on-Rails application.
+In his blog post, front-end/back-end developer Manuel van Rijn describes a performance test he performed to find the best database for a Ruby-on-Rails application.
 According to the test results, on average, PostgreSQL spends 14.312 milliseconds to process 6,850 queries.
 The average result for MemSQL is 6.635 milliseconds per 6,850 queries, not taking into account the first result.
 This makes MemSQL 7.677 milliseconds faster than PostgreSQL.

 Naturally, every solution has its pros and cons.
 When benchmarking a NewSQL database, it is important to simulate the exact conditions and workloads users will create for your system.
 You should also take into account that NewSQL solutions are built for processing small and frequent requests and focus on providing fast response times.
-To automate the process of benchmarking, search for non-functional testing techniques, specifically stress testing, load testing, and scalability testing.
-Finally, keep in mind that the best technique/software for your application will depend on what it is designed for.
+To automate the process of benchmarking, search for nonfunctional testing techniques—specifically, stress, load, and scalability testing.
+Finally, keep in mind that the best technique/software for your application will depend on what it actually does.

-If you have performance measurements for other NewSQL databases, feel free to share them in the comments.
+If you have performance measurements for other NewSQL databases, feel free to share them with us.

 - The List of Featured Graph Database Overviews and Benchmarks